svenmalvik/svenmalvik.com/_posts/2020-04-18-azure-apim-policies.md

 image: https://cdn.svenmalvik.com/images/azure-apim-policies-0.png
 ---

 *Policies are the heart of Azure API Management.
-They let you change the behavior of your APIs in a very flexible manner.
-Before we dive in to policies, we will discuss the core concept of Azure API Management.
-At the end, we'll go through some examples.*
+They let us change the behavior of our APIs in a very flexible manner.
+Before I dive in to policies, I will discuss the core concept of Azure API Management.
+At the end, I'll go through some examples.*

 ---